magpern/ImageBibAnalyser/docs/usage.md

 All commands run inside the Docker container.
 Use Docker volumes to mount your data directories.

+**Note:** The Docker image uses `python:3.11-slim` as the base image and `opencv-python-headless` for a lightweight build without GUI dependencies.

 #### Download Images from Gallery

 ```bash